HDwayne/raspberry-pi-os-qemu/docs/lesson02/rpi-os.md

 1. The CPU executes an exception handler at ELn.
 1. The exception handler calls `eret` instruction.
 This instruction restores processor state from `SPSR_ELn` and resumes execution starting from the address, stored in the `ELR_ELn`  register.

-There are more details, e.g. the exception handler software also needs to store the state of all general purpose registers and restore it back afterwards, as we will discuss this process in details in the upcoming experiment.
+There are more details, *e.g.*, the exception handler software also needs to store the state of all general purpose registers and restore it back afterwards, as we will discuss this process in details in the upcoming experiment.
 For now, we need just to understand the process in general and remember the meaning of the `ELR_ELm` and `SPSR_ELn` registers.

 An important thing to know is that exception handler is not obliged to return to the same instruction where the exception originates.
 Both `ELR_ELm` and `SPSR_ELn` are writable and the exception handler can modify them in order to specify the instructions to execute right after the EL switch.
 We are going to use this technique to our advantage when we try to switch from EL3 to EL1 in our code.